brian-team/brian2/docs_sphinx/user/equations.rst

   to depend on a parameter not defined as constant (I would say no).

-Currently, automatic event-driven updates are only possible for one-dimensional linear equations, but it could be extended.
+Currently, automatic event-driven updates are only possible for one-dimensional linear equations, but this may be extended in the future.

 Equation objects
 ~~~~~~~~~~~~~~~~